Wireless OBD2 Bluetooth adapters have become very popular since they are low-cost and have a lot of functionality.

-The ELM 327 does not belong to one Bluetooth device it is actuality a computer chip that was designed to decode OBDII signals.
+The ELM 327 does not belong to one Bluetooth device; it is a computer chip that was designed to decode OBDII signals.

 It originally used the PIC18F2480 microcontroller and has been revised with versions 1.0, 1.3a, 1.4b, 2.1, and 2.2.

 There are many devices with the ELM 327 as the main component of the adapter, even if it doesn’t say it is.

-How a manufacture packages it and creates other components on the board varies.
+How manufacture packages it and create other components on the board varies.

 One thing that’s certain is they are low-cost with some less than 15$ dollars.
 This makes them ideal for those on a budget.

 We tested this unit with both an Android phone and laptop and had good results.

 There are comments about it overheating and getting too hot, which we did not run into.

 The overheating some see may be due to a combination of a hot day and leaving it plugged in for long periods, or possibly simply some faulty units.

-We had good result from it and are still using it.
+We had good results from it and are still using it.